Learn Spanish So You Can Use It in Real Life – Benefits of Being Bilingual

 Spanish Flashcards and Phrasebooks

 You’ll definitely need to supplement your study time with flashcards and phrasebooks.
 Although not good as an exclusive source for learning, they are good sources for new words and conversation samples.
-Below, the Word Bank® spreadsheet tab automatically fills in the Flash Sheet tab for reviewing vocabulary details, such as definition, part of speech, examples, synonyms, antonyms, your notes and more.
+Below, the Word Bank® spreadsheet tab automatically fills in the Flash Sheet tab for reviewing vocabulary details, such as definitions, parts of speech, examples, synonyms, antonyms, your notes, and more.
 They are your own personal collection of flashcards and phrasebooks.

-Learn Spanish with the Ultimate Spanish Study System
+The Ultimate Spanish Study System – Learn Spanish